 Sandra Miles decided not to retire when she heard about the opportunities at the Independent Living Fund Scotland.
 Their ethos and their flexibility have meant she has been able to continue working despite various caring responsibilities.

-Sandra Miles could have retired when the national Independent Living Fund closed down in 2015, but the ILF Scotland was opening and it seemed so progressive and interesting that she joined and hasn’t looked back.
+Sandra Miles could have retired when the national Independent Living Fund closed down in 2015, but the ILF Scotland was opening, an employer that cares for carers, and it seemed so progressive and interesting that she joined and hasn’t looked back.
 The organisation’s flexibility and caring approach have been a big factor in her decision to keep working past the statutory retirement age.

 Sandra had worked for the national ILF since 1988.
 A registered social worker, she was attracted to the ILF because it offered part time work from home which suited her when she had very young children.
 “It was a really good organisation to be part of because of its vision,” she says.